Experience World-Class Care Near Home

 We recommend these tips for a healthy lifestyle:

-- Avoid tobacco: For help to quit, CHI Franciscan Health offers a Freedom from Tobacco program.
+For help to quit, CHI Franciscan offers a Freedom from Tobacco program.
 Call us at 253-223-7538 for details.

-- Get the vaccines and screenings you need: Get yourself and your family vaccinated.
+Get yourself and your family vaccinated.
 The Centers for Disease Control recommends the HPV vaccine for girls between 13 and 26 and for boys between 13 and 21 who have not yet been vaccinated.
-Talk with your doctor about the cancer screening guidelines for your age and gender.
-Find a primary care doctor.
+Talk with your primary care provider about the cancer screening guidelines for your age and gender.

 Consider genetic counseling